 For a Trojan to work, it should be executed by the victim.
 Trojans are also sent via email but can also be pushed onto computer users when they browse through infected websites.
 The most popular kind of Trojans are perhaps fake antivirus softwares, which keep popping up on your computer and tell you that you have been infected.
 Unfortunately, some users tend to take the bait, and the Trojan thereby does its damage.

 4. Exotic and Hybrid Malware

-Today, most of the types of malware are a combination of malicious programs, which include a mixture of worms, Trojans and, in some cases, even viruses.
+Today, most types of malwares are a combination of malicious programs, which include a mixture of worms, Trojans, and in some cases, even viruses.
 Usually, these programs appear to be Trojans, but they start to infect victims or their networks like worms once they are executed.

-Most of the malware programs nowadays are considered stealth or rootkits programs.
-Typically, they attempt to change the very operating system you are working with or take control of your system by hiding from antimalware applications.
+Most of malware programs nowadays are considered stealth or rootkit programs.
+Typically, they attempt to change the very operating system you are working with or take control of your system by hiding from anti-malware applications.

 To get rid of these exotic and hybrid forms of malware, you will have to try to remove the controlling components of your memory, starting with an antimalware scan.

 Malware programs that encrypt your computers’ data and hold it hostage so they can ask you for cryptocurrency as ransom have been the most common form of malware in the past few years.
 These forms of malware have managed to cripple organizations, police departments, hospitals, and even an entire city.

 Most ransomware programs are essentially Trojans, which also means that they spread via social engineering or similar means.
 Once they have been executed, they search out and encrypt your files within a matter of minutes.
 However, modern ransomware programs may also take on the ‘wait-and-watch’ approach to infecting computer systems or networks.